MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-Team.md

 ```

 ## DESCRIPTION
 Creates a new team with user specified settings, and returns a Group object with a GroupID property.
+Note: Starting from version 2.5.0, this cmdlet has been upgraded to use asynchronous operations due to which the return type of the cmdlet is a resource for the operation.
+This resource can be polled for the getting status using the Get-Operation cmdlet.

 ## EXAMPLES